 4. Take Broker Licensing Courses & Pass Broker Exam

-To become a licensed broker, real estate agents must also take an additional real estate broker’s prelicensing course and pass their state’s broker’s licensing exam.
+To become a real estate broker, agents must also take an additional real estate broker’s prelicensing course and pass their state’s broker’s licensing exam.
 This course is similar to the agent prelicensing course and covers similar topics.
 However, the broker’s licensing course covers advanced topics such as how to run a real estate office, construction and development, business law, and property management.

 Use a platform like McKissock Learning to take broker licensing courses and prepare for the licensing exam.
 In addition to required coursework, McKissock offers students access to learning tools like real estate textbooks, the Real Estate Math Handbook, the McKissock Student Forum, and a live course Q&A. Click here to see the courses available in your state.